 What are the best sports movies of all time?
 All around the world, there is a diverse range of sporting activities people devote their lives to playing, watching, and getting very annoyed about.
-It stands to reason, then that some of the best movies ever made focus on the world of sport.
+It stands to reason, then, that some of the greatest films ever made focus on the world of sport.

 The best sports movies of all time:

 - Ford v Ferrari

 It’s very hard to make a good football movie, but this rom-com succeeds by combining all the best elements of the sport – teamwork, passion, ambition – with some good, old-fashioned British noughties culture.